Biography & Background

 Solo Show at Cheltenham Museum and Art Gallery 1991

 Pam Harmer is a sculptor in stone and letter cutter.
 She uses stone and lettering in her work as an artist.
-She has a wide skills base that includes stone carving, lettering, calligraghy, drawing, portraits on paper and in stone.
-She teaches, at the moment, calligraphy, drawing to stone masons and letter cutting.
+She has a wide skills base that includes stone carving, lettering, calligraphy, drawing, portraits on paper and in stone.
+She teaches, calligraphy, drawing and letter cutting and most sculptural activities.
 She does a variety of tailored workshops as and when requested.

 B.A. ( Hons ) Fine Art.
 Painting.
 Gloucestershire College of Art and Design